Tired in Triabunna now after a hard day at the office.

 At Richmond, a friendly local cyclist gave us directions:

-“A shortcut” he said.
+“A shortcut,” he said.

-“Easy” he said.
+“Easy,” he said.

-“A little gravel” he said.
+“A little gravel,” he said.

-Along the road there was lots of evidence of what happens when nocturnal native animals meet cars.
+Along the road, there was lots of evidence of what happens when nocturnal native animals meet cars.
 It wasn’t pretty.
 Possums and wallabies mostly and we also saw one Tasmanian devil.

-It was hard going in glorious country.
+It was hard going in a glorious country.
 We really felt the extra weight in the panniers, but hey that’s cycle touring.
 Everything takes longer.
 It would have been a tough day on the road bike too.

 Kicking back in the camp kitchen after setting up camp and a long hot shower I’m exhausted but satisfied.